 Although this time of year can be difficult for you and your Dog, there is a bright spot.
 When you connect with your Dog by putting into practice some of the suggestions above, you may find that sharing this experience brings you a closer, more trusting relationship.
 By helping each other through this tough time, you further deepen your friendship.

-So, the question arises, why limit this connection to the Fourth of July?
+I look forward to the time when compassion for all life is more important than the selfish need to see things explode.
+But until then, the question arises: Why limit this connection to the Fourth of July?
 Our friendships with our Dogs need to be nourished every day of the year so we grow deep, connected roots.
 And, if the roots grow deep, even the strongest storm can not do us harm.